HewlettPackard/foedus_results/20160105_hcc_ycsb/README.markdown

 * 20160113_hcc_ycsb_gh_ro.tar.gz: Used the ro script.
 * 20160113_hcc_ycsb_gh_rw_incomplete.tar.gz: Used the rw script.
 Incomplete as some runs got stuck.
 We will re-run Exp2 anyways, so fine.
 * 20160212_ycsb_gh_rw_all2.tar.gz: [New impl] Used the rw script.
 0/5/126 and 127=pure OCC (RLL off).
+* 20160301_orthus_result_xxx: Orthus YCSB RW.
+BEFORE the fix by Kun.
+Summarized result in subfolder.
+* 20160304_orthus_result_xxx: Orthus YCSB RW.
+AFTER the fix by Kun.
+Also more #ops tried.
+Summarized result in subfolder.